0dantee/Quantum-Topological-Hybrid-Error-Correction/README.md

-# Quantum-Classical Hybrid Algorithm for Error Correction in Topological Codes

-## Overview
+# Overview

 This repository contains a hybrid algorithm that integrates quantum simulations with classical machine learning for error correction in topological quantum codes.
 The approach leverages the mathematical structure of Lie algebras and topological anyons, combined with dynamic error correction strategies and machine learning techniques.

-## Contents

-- `quantum_error_correction.py`: Main implementation of the quantum error correction algorithm.
-- `tests.py`: Tests and benchmarks for various components.
-- `examples.py`: Example usage and demonstrations.
-- `README.md`: This documentation.

-## Mathematical Framework
+# Mathematical Framework

-### 1. Lie Algebra for Quantum Operations
+## 1. Lie Algebra for Quantum Operations

 We use the Lie algebra associated with the special unitary group $\text{SU}(2)$, defined by the Pauli matrices: